 Mar 3, 2017 Post By: Children's Health

 Whether you have a backyard pool or hot tub or take your child to the public pool, keep these three essential rules in mind:

 Even children that pass a swim assessment can benefit from additional swim instruction.
 Learning the rules of the water and how to be a strong swimmer is a great defense against drowning.

+Active supervision around a pool is required, not just recommended.
+Never leave a child alone in or around the water.
 Any time children are in the pool, designate an adult to be the Water Watcher.
-This dedicated observer must commit to actively supervising children in the water at all times; not texting, reading, socializing, drinking, etc. It’s a good idea to switch out Water Watchers from time to time to make sure the children stay safe in the pool.
+This dedicated observer must commit to actively supervising children in the water at all times; not texting, reading, socializing, drinking, etc.

+Bonus safety tip: If you see a child struggling in the water at a pool or lake, NEVER jump in to rescue.
 More often than not, the panicking victim will pull the would-be rescuer down with them.
 Instead, throw out a flotation device or use a pole or noodle to reach the drowning person.

-For more information on how to keep your family safe in and around the pool, visit Know Before You Go or contact the Children’s Health Injury Prevention program at (214) 456-1870.
+For more information on how to keep your family safe in and around the pool, visit Know Before You Go or contact the Children’s Health℠ Injury Prevention program at (214) 456-1870.